 But actually, if you aren’t setting goals properly, you’re not even giving yourself a chance to achieve them!
 So today we’re going to talk all about how to set goals you’ll actually accomplish.

-Here are three things you can do to start setting goals you’ll actually achieve
+Here are three things you can do to start setting goals you’ll actually achieve.

 Read: Set Goals You’ll Actually Accomplish

 Winter, riddled with darkness, bad weather, and isolation.
-Ok, Ok not everyone feels that way, but a person with Seasonal Affective Disorder is contemplating how they are going to feel over the next half of the year.
+Ok, ok: not everyone feels that way, but a person with Seasonal Affective Disorder is contemplating how they are going to feel over the next half of the year.

 Approximately 4-6% of the population struggles with significant depression that occurs during the winter.
 Approximately 10-20% of the population struggles with SAD, which is a mild depression.
 This percentage depends on the specific area you live in.
-Meaning, it is more likely to occur in areas that have less sunlight in the winter months
+It is more likely to occur in areas that have less sunlight in the winter months

 Read: What is Seasonal Affective Disorder